-Propagating Ed(z) using Kd values estimated from a few discrete vertical profiles of Ed(z) under sea-ice is a limitation that applies to any strategy for radiometer deployment.
-Indeed, as the depth of an upward looking detector is increasing, light from a larger area on the underside of the ice enters detector field of view and local Ed(z) may not follow the usual monotonically exponential decrease with increasing depth (Equation (1)).
-For example, irradiance profiles performed beneath a low transmission sea ice (e.g. white ice) relative to surrounding areas showing e.g. melt ponds will show subsurface light maxima.
-Literature reports subsurface maxima varying between ~5-20 m depth (Frey 2011, Katlein 2016, Laney 2017).
-Oppositely, it is also important to note that Kd estimations are biased when profiles are performed beneath an area of high transmission (e.g. a melt pond) relative to surrounding areas [Katlein 2016].
+Propagating Ed(z) using Kd values estimated from a few discrete vertical profiles of Ed(z) under sea ice is a limitation that applies to any strategy for radiometer deployment.
+Indeed, as the depth of an upward-looking detector increases, light from a larger area on the underside of the ice enters the detector’s field of view and local Ed(z) may not follow the usual monotonically exponential decrease with increasing depth (Equation 1).
+For example, irradiance profiles performed beneath low-transmission sea ice (e.g. white ice) relative to surrounding areas showing melt ponds, for instance, will show subsurface light maxima.
+The literature reports subsurface maxima varying between five and 20 metres in depth (Frey 2011, Katlein 2016, Laney 2017).
+Conversely, it is also important to note that Kd estimations are biased when profiles are performed beneath an area of high transmission (e.g. a melt pond) relative to surrounding areas (Katlein 2016).
 Indeed, with depth, light decreases more quickly than what would be justified by the inherent optical properties of the water column.
 In the field, this situation is more difficult to identify compared to profiles showing subsurface maxima because the former measurements may appear to follow a single exponential decrease but would not produce a diffuse attenuation coefficient that adequately describes the water mass.
-Consequently, two vertical light profiles measured a few meters apart under sea ice are often very different.
-Hence, local measurements of light under heterogeneous sea ice do not allow an adequate description of the average light field as it would be seen by drifting phytoplankton cells at different depths.
+Consequently, two vertical light profiles measured a few metres apart under sea ice are often very different.
+Hence, local measurements of light under heterogeneous sea ice do not provide an adequate description of the average light field as it would be seen by drifting phytoplankton cells at different depths.
 This makes estimations of primary production and the interpretation of biogeochemical data challenging in the presence of sea ice.

-To fit vertical profiles of Ed(z) that do not follow an exponential decay under sea ice covered with melt ponds, Frey2011 proposed a simple geometric model (Equation 2).
+To fit vertical profiles of Ed(z) that do not follow an exponential decay under sea ice covered with melt ponds, Frey (2011) proposes a simple geometric model (Equation 2).

 Ed(z)=πEd(0-)1+PN-1cos2ϕe-KEdz

 where Ed(0-) is the irradiance directly below the ice/snow, P the areal fraction of the ice cover, N the ratio between ice and melt ponds transmittance and ɸ a fitting parameter defined as arctan(R/z) with R the radius of the ice patch.
-An important drawback of this method is that additional field observations of N and P are required to adequately parameterize the model which makes its use more difficult.
-To address this concern, Laney2017 proposed a semi-empirical parameterization that includes a second exponential coefficient in Equation (1) to model light decrease at the interface between the ice and ocean water at the bottom of ice layer:
+A major drawback of this method is that additional field observations of N and P are required to adequately parameterize the model, which makes its use more difficult.
+To address this concern, Laney (2017) proposed a semi-empirical parameterization that includes a second exponential coefficient in Equation 1 to model light decrease at the interface between the ice and ocean water at the bottom of the ice layer:

 Ed(z)=Ed(0-)e-KEdz-(Ed(0-)-Ed(NS))e-KNSz

-where Ed(0-) is the irradiance that would be observed under homogeneous snow/ice cover, Ed(NS) is the irradiance under ice, KNS describes the decrease of Ed(0-) just under the ice layer.
-Both methods by Frey2011 and Laney2017 allow propagating local Ed(z) vertically under specific sea ice features but do not allow to identify and correct for inflated Kd when profiles are performed beneath an area of high transmission relative to surrounding areas.
-Additionally, what matters when trying to determine primary production by phytoplankton that drift under sea ice and, therefore, is not static under sea ice features, is the average shape of the vertical Ed(z) profile, which may possibly be predictable using a large-area Kd as under a wavy open-ocean surface (Zaneveld 2001).
+where Ed(0-) is the irradiance that would be observed under homogeneous snow or ice cover, Ed(NS) is the irradiance under ice, and KNS describes the decrease of Ed(0-) just under the ice layer.
+Both the methods by Frey (2011) and Laney (2017) make it possible to propagate local Ed(z) vertically under specific sea ice features but do not make it possible to identify and correct for inflated Kd when profiles are performed beneath an area of high transmission relative to surrounding areas.
+Additionally, when trying to determine primary production by phytoplankton that drift under sea ice and therefore are not static under sea ice features, what matters is the average shape of the vertical Ed(z) profile, which may possibly be predictable using a large-area Kd as under a wavy open ocean surface (Zaneveld 2001).